-- Removal of 0.25 ha of planted native vegetation that is assigned PCT 1326 (Woollybutt White Stringybark - Forest Red Gum grassy woodland) as the closest matching candidate PCT. - Temporary disturbance of the potential movement corridor for the Green and Golden Bell Frog during construction of the pipeline. - Removal of artificial detention ponds that may be used on occasion by the Green and Golden Bell Frog but are unlikely to provide breeding habitat. - Potential indirect impacts on adjoining vegetation associated with edge effects, light spill, noise and introduction of weeds and pathogens. - Potential impacts on water quality from construction and operation.
+- Removal of 0.23 ha of planted native vegetation that is assigned PCT 1326 (Woollybutt White Stringybark - Forest Red Gum grassy woodland) as the closest matching candidate PCT. - Temporary disturbance of the potential movement corridor for the Green and Golden Bell Frog during construction of the pipeline. - Removal of ~250 m2 of artificial detention ponds that may be used on occasion by the Green and Golden Bell Frog but are unlikely to provide breeding habitat. - Removal of 0.23 ha of habitat for the Southern Myotis, comprising native vegetation that is within 200m of waterbodies. - Potential indirect impacts on adjoining vegetation associated with edge effects, light spill, noise and introduction of weeds and pathogens. - Potential impacts on water quality from construction and operation.